 What are Filipino values?

-Often, we are not conscious of our values because we have internalized them in the process of growing up.
+Like all other humans, Filipinos are not conscious of our values because we have internalized them in the process of growing up.
 We are swimming in values that we do not notice how our decisions are informed by them.

 Values are the community standards of what’s valuable.
 They are the guiding principles of our lives.